 Many businesses are not aware that the waste they produce is dangerous.
 Some wastes that require special management are lead-acid batteries, oil-based paint, waste oil, restaurant grease, solvents, and medicines.
 The quantity of dangerous waste you produce does matter and may impact your disposal options.
-Please call us for guidance (360) 778-7700.
+Please contact a Pollution Prevention Specialist for guidance at BPPA@cob.org or (360) 778-7740.

 - Identify and Dispose of Waste Properly (Department of Ecology)